Why Stop Sizewell C? (updated June 2026)

 Finances

-- Risk borne by households: Sizewell C will use the Regulated Asset Base funding model, which loads construction risk onto households via a “tax” on energy bills during the lengthy construction period to give investors an immediate return.
-Ministers say this levy will be £1/month for an average household, but only after the government has “recycled” the revenue received from its own share (44.9%).
-In January 2024 Citizens Advice told Ministers “at Sizewell C.. the scope for material cost and time overruns is very significant.
+- Risk borne by households: Sizewell C uses the Regulated Asset Base (RAB) funding model, which loads construction risk onto households via a “tax” on energy bills during the lengthy construction period to give investors an immediate return.
+Ministers maintain that this levy will be £1/month for an average household, but only after the government has “recycled” the revenue received from its own 44.9% share.
+Citizens Advice has told Ministers “at Sizewell C.. the scope for material cost and time overruns is very significant.
 Consumers need to be protected from those risks.
 They have no way to manage them…”

 - Track record of the EPR reactors.
-In its latest update of January 2024, Hinkley Point C’s cost is up to £35bn[2015], £17bn more than its £18bn budget – £46bn in today’s money.
-Following the refusal of China General Nuclear to pay more, France has said it wants the UK government to contribute to completing Hinkley C. Olkiluoto in Finland was 14 years late.
-Flamanville in France was at least 12 years late and has been experiencing problems in start up.
+In its latest update in February 2026, Hinkley Point C’s cost is up to £35bn[2015], £17bn more than its £18bn budget – £46bn in today’s money.
+Following the refusal of China General Nuclear to pay more, France tried to get the UK government to contribute to completing Hinkley C. Olkiluoto 3 in Finland was 14 years late.
+Flamanville 3 in France was at least 12 years late and has been experiencing problems in start up.
 Sizewell C claims Sizewell C will be cheaper, benefiting from being a replica of Hinkley, however it is not possible to replicate the site.
 To read more on this subject click here.

 - Sizewell C will divert resources and investment away from renewable and net zero projects.